akserg/restful/README.md

 </pre>

 ### Path annotation
-The [Path] could have a simple path.
-It doesn't support regular expressions yet.
+The [Path] contains a simple path.
+It does not support regular expressions yet.

 ### PathParam annotation
-The parameter annotation [PathParam] allows developer to map variable URI path fragments into method call.
+The [PathParam] is annotation allows developer to map variable URI path fragments into method call.
-[PathParam] doesn't support regular expressions yet.
+[PathParam] does not support regular expressions yet.

 <pre class="syntax brush-javascript">
 ...